iam4m1n/DoH/README.md

 A DNS server implementation with DNS over HTTPS (DoH) support, local record management, and upstream forwarding capabilities.

+## Implementation Brief

+This project delivers a DNS server (UDP/TCP), a DoH HTTPS API, record management with authentication, caching, logging, and a Web UI for admin and normal users.

 ## Features

 ### ✅ Implemented Features